Cedric Alexander

 Cedric Alexander Johnson (born August 16, 1989) is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), and also performs on the independent circuit.
-He is best known for his tenures in WWE and Ring of Honor (ROH).
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of The System.
+He also makes sporadic appearances on the independent circuit.
+He is also known for his tenures with ROH and WWE.

 Alexander worked for ROH from 2010 until 2016.
 He started as part of C&C Factory, a tag team with Caprice Coleman.
 They worked together until 2014, then he worked as a singles wrestler.
 He left ROH in 2016, when he was invited to WWE's Cruiserweight Classic tournament.
 After that, Alexander would sign a contract with WWE after an impressive performance at the tournament despite losing, which gained critical and fan praise, and would begin performing in their new cruiserweight division.
 At WrestleMania 34, Alexander won a tournament to win the WWE Cruiserweight Championship.
 He would then be drafted to the Raw brand, later becoming part of The Hurt Business in 2020, and went on to win the WWE Raw Tag Team Championship alongside Shelton Benjamin.
 Alexander was released by WWE in February 2025.
-He then signed with TNA that June.
+He then signed with TNA that June and later won the TNA X Division Championship in May 2026.